Auditions for the 2024 The.SYO season are now OPEN!

-If you have missed the application deadline for 2022, please complete an Expression of Interest or contact us to ensure you receive the latest information.
+If you have missed the application deadline for The Sydney Youth Orchestra 2023, please submit an Expression of Interest or contact us to ensure you receive the latest information.

 Musicians who play more in-demand instruments such as Viola, Double Bass, Bassoon, Trombone, Tuba, and Percussion are encouraged to contact us.
-Late applications may be accepted based on requirements of each program.
+Late applications may be accepted based on available places in the program.

 How Auditions Work